-REALTORS® are required to complete ethics training of not less than 2 hours, 30 min. of instructional time within a two-year cycle.
+REALTORS® are required to complete ethics training of not less than 2 hours, 30 min. of instructional time within a three-year cycle.
 The training must meet specific learning objectives and criteria established by the National Association of REALTORS®.

 Local REALTOR® associations are required to provide access to ethics training programs that meet this requirement.
 This can be accomplished in conjunction with other associations or through some other method, such as home study, correspondence, classroom courses or online courses.

 New members of local REALTOR® associations must complete similar training when they first join.
-A new member who has completed the New Member Code of Ethics Orientation shall not be required to complete additional ethics training until the next two-year cycle.
+A new member who has completed the New Member Code of Ethics Orientation shall not be required to complete additional ethics training until the next three-year cycle.

-A REALTOR® who has completed the required ethics training within a two-year cycle in one association shall not be required to complete any further ethics training for that same training cycle if the REALTOR® becomes or is a member of another association.
+A REALTOR® who has completed the required ethics training within a three-year cycle in one association shall not be required to complete any further ethics training for that same training cycle if the REALTOR® becomes or is a member of another association.
 In addition, a member may take courses to satisfy this ethics training requirement through any association or outside training facility where the member can provide satisfactory documentation of completion.

 Ultimately, it is the local association where the individual holds membership that will determine if the training taken meets the required learning objectives and criteria.
 Failure to complete the required ethics training shall be a violation of a membership duty for which membership is suspended and subsequently terminated.